Chief Executive Officer

 Blumenthal, an influential member of several community boards, has received numerous leadership awards and is consistently recognized as one of Georgia’s top female lobbyists.
 A native Atlantan, she holds an MBA from Georgia State and is a cum laude graduate of Georgia Tech.

-Senior Vice President / Planning and Marketing
+Senior Vice President / Public Affairs and Marketing

 Lindsay Caulfield joined the Grady executive team in January 2012, recruited from global public relations agency Cohn & Wolfe, where she served as executive vice president.